 Though this one hasn't changed the successful format, I found Becky a bit annoying in this one ... her self-centeredness and self-indulgence didn't strike me as cute.
 Really, who needs five prams?!
 I know, I know ... that's the character of Becky.

 Would I recommend it?
-Yes.
+Not really.
 Maybe if I was a mom, I would have enjoyed it more.